Gnome Dwarf Ginkgo

-Gnome Dwarf Ginkgo has emerald green foliage throughout the season.
+Gnome Dwarf Ginkgo is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has emerald green deciduous foliage.
 The small fan-shaped leaves turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Gnome Dwarf Ginkgo is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Gnome Dwarf Ginkgo is recommended for the following landscape applications;

 Gnome Dwarf Ginkgo will grow to be about 6 feet tall at maturity, with a spread of 5 feet.
 It has a low canopy, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.